toddheasley/p-func/README.md

 | --- | --- |
 | ![](docs/entitlements-app-sandbox.png) | ![](docs/entitlements-background-modes.png) |

-### Acknowledgments
+## Acknowledgments

-If you're reading this, good chance you actually want [Pybricks.](https://pybricks.com) If I'm LEGO, I'd' totally rebase [LPF2](https://brickarchitect.com/powered-up) on Pybricks; it's just _astonishingly_ good.
-I'm headed there next myself.
+There's a good chance you actually want [Pybricks](https://pybricks.com), not this library.
+A fork of this project is looking for a way to package Pybricks so it's [App Review](https://developer.apple.com/distribute/app-review) legal, because that's what _I'd_ like to be running on my LEGO kit.

-Unfortunately, I wanted a _native_ Mac/iOS app that connects and drives any Powered Up train hub _running any version of stock LPF2 firmware_.
-And slogging through dogshit Bluetooth APIs seems to be my karmic penance for something horrible done in a previous life.
-Fortunately, a few others already slogged:
+Unfortunately, even if I figure that out _and_ learn Python, I still want a native Mac/iOS app that can drive Powered Up train hubs _running stock [LPF2](https://brickarchitect.com/powered-up) firmware_.
+No avoiding a slog through LWP.
+Fortunately, others already slogged:

 * [Notes on LEGO wireless BLE protocol](https://virantha.github.io/bricknil/lego_api/lego.html)
 * [Powered UP - Community Docs (the missing device docs ...)](https://github.com/sharpbrick/docs)